 Graduate Council is the body to study and recommend policy on matters regarding Graduate Faculty, graduate students, and graduate studies at Limestone University.
-The Council is responsible for setting policy for operation of and priorities for the growth of graduate programs, setting minimum institutional standards for admission to and graduation from graduate programs, approving all graduate programs, courses and other relevant curriculum action.
+The Council is responsible for setting policy for operation of and priorities for the growth of graduate programs, setting minimum institutional standards for admission to and graduation from graduate programs, courses and other relevant curriculum action.